TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystContinuous.md

 ::::{figure} Images/Fig-DynSystContinuous-Trajectories.svg
 :name: Fig:DynSystContinuous:Trajectories

 The possible behaviours of the origin illustrated.
 On the top left, it's an attractor, on the top right a repeller, on the bottom left a saddle point, and on the bottom right a spiral point.
-Considering the figure, do you expect the real part of the eigenvalues to be positive or negative?
+For the spiral point, do you expect the real part of the eigenvalues to be positive or negative, given the figure?
 ::::

 ## Decoupling a dynamical system